Updated: Nov 9, 2020

 Physiotherapy plays a key role in enabling people to improve their health, wellbeing and quality of life.

 What is the use of Physiotherapy?

 Physiotherapy also means the treatment of any pain, disease or injury by physical means.
-A physiotherapist seeks to identify and maximise quality of life and movement potential through prevention, intervention (treatment), promotion and rehabilitation.
+A physiotherapist seeks to identify and maximize quality of life and movement potential through prevention, intervention (treatment), promotion and rehabilitation.

-Importance of Physiotherapy
+Importance of Physiotherapy-

 Physiotherapy has existed as a form of treatment for dysfunctions and disabilities for years.
 It is considered a key treatment in the rehabilitation of patients suffering from debilitating conditions as a result of accidents or diseases.